-The proposed revision to the SSS WDRs requires enrollees to report spills from privately owned laterals when they become aware of them.
+The SSS WDR would require enrollees to report spills from privately owned laterals when they become aware of them.
 Such reporting is currently voluntary.
 Water Board staff has not provided adequate justification nor has it thoroughly considered the staffing and financial resources necessary to require public agencies to report PLSDs that are not affiliated with the collection system agency.
-The justification offered for this change is simply that the State Water Board wants to "get a better picture of" the magnitude of PSLDs and better identify collection systems with "systemic issues" with PSLDs.
+The justification offered for this change is simply that the State Water Board wants to "get a better picture of" the magnitude of PSLDs and better identify collection systems with "systemic issues" with PSLs.